 First impressions make a big difference when prospects visit your building for the first time.
 That’s why it pays to invest in proactive maintenance, especially on public areas such as entryways and lobbies.

 Elevator doors, especially those in high-traffic areas, play a big role in making that all-important first impression on prospective tenants and visitors to your building.

 What should you do about the inevitable scratches, scrapes, vandalism, and other damage your elevator doors sustain over time?
-At Mid America Metals, we offer elevator restoration to restore your buildings back to the way they should be.
+At Mid America Specialty Services, we offer elevator restoration to restore your buildings back to the way they should be.

 Why Elevator Door Scratches Are a Problem

 Metal is a popular material for elevator doors because of its durability — it holds up well over time.

 Satin finish stainless is probably the most common, but other frequently used materials include satin finish bronze, oxidized bronze, mirror finish bronze, mirror finish stainless, and painted finishes.

 Stainless steel and other metals give your elevators a sleek, professional look that enhances the whole building and makes a positive impression on tenants and visitors.